 Mr. Wilson, I didn’t really need to know why you clipped my wings and kept me on, but you need to know — my friend — all is forgiven.

-At just 18, I was shaken by the events, but shortly I would have pressing problems of my own: The United States Army.
-My number was coming up, literally; I was close to being drafted.
+At just 18, I was shaken by the events.
+But shortly I would have pressing problems of my own: The United States Army, you know, the Draft.
+My number was coming up.
+I was close to being inducted.
 I decided to enlist, adding an extra 12 months to my commitment — three years total.
 It wouldn’t keep me out of Vietnam, but it allowed me to choose my own Military Occupation Specialty (MOS) Broadcast-Journalist instead of the likelihood of going into the Infantry.

 I also said goodbye to another girl I’d wanted to date.
 Talking with her as she sat in the outside ticket booth of a local movie theater, I boasted, “Hey, I’m going to Vietnam!”

 I have no regrets in my entire life except for one Mary, I should have had the fortitude to write and tell you what was going on and not just blow you off as I did.
 Maybe you don’t even remember me, but you probably do, if for no other reason than my craven behavior.
 I wonder what you might have been thinking when you never heard from me.
 I often think of you and how I treated you.
 It bothers me to this day, after more than 50 years.
 My behavior was inexcusable, and for that, I am truly sorry.

 Knowing you as I do and remembering your good nature and kindness, I was probably forgiven long ago, but just in case you haven’t, please forgive me now.
 I still have a picture of you smiling, just as I will remember you, always.